by Erin Okuno

 Our close friend Julian conducted the ceremony and gave us a Native American Yakama blessing and cleansing.
 Julian and his brother Lloyd sang in their language and shared with our guests several Yakama prayers.
 Around us were friends and family from rich and diverse backgrounds all willing to share their day with us.
 We had friends from mixed backgrounds, international friends and family, Blacks, Asians, Hispanics, Natives, Whites, singles and widows, couples straight and gay-- some married, some not, old and young, and one couple was celebrating their own 20th wedding anniversary.

-we live and the people we want sharing it with us.
+That day was special; it symbolized the life we were starting and it represented the life we live and the people we want sharing it with us.
 Now married for several years and with one pre-school age little boy and another baby weeks away from making a debut, I believe more than ever in wanting my children to respect others who are like or different from them and to be

 respected for their own unique and genuineness.